blackmann/blackmann.github.io_2022-23/blog/2022-05-22-delegation.md

 <!--truncate-->

 I do a lot recently.
 I lead two active projects<sup>1</sup> part-time and have a full-time frontend developer role to deal with.
 Meanwhile, I have in the pipeline another startup I want to set up.
-And I like to try new/work on novel stuff ( experiments).
+And I like to try new stuff like experimenting.

 My responsibilities are growing.
 But the size of the time to use remains the same every day - 24hours.